Spring Wedding Registry Ideas for Canadian Couples — 2026

 Are experience gifts a good addition to a Canadian wedding registry?

-What are the benefits of using a Canadian gift registry platform like GetJoyBox for my spring wedding?
+What's the benefit of using a Canadian platform like GetJoyBox for my spring wedding registry?

-Platforms like GetJoyBox allow you to build a single registry from any store across Canada, simplifying the process for you and your guests.
-This avoids issues with U.S. import duties, offers wider product selection from Canadian retailers, and ensures items meet Canadian safety standards overseen by Health Canada and CSA Group.
+GetJoyBox lets you build one registry from any Canadian store, simplifying shopping for guests.
+It avoids U.S. import duties, offers access to Canadian retailers, and ensures items meet Canadian safety standards — eliminating friction for both you and your guests.

-How many items should I aim to have on my registry for a spring wedding?
+How many items should I include on my spring wedding registry?

-A good guideline for Canadian weddings is to have approximately 1.5 to 2 times the number of items as you have guests.
-This ensures a variety of price points and options, catering to different guest budgets and preferences.
-For a spring wedding, mix outdoor entertaining pieces, kitchen essentials, and experience or honeymoon funds for maximum appeal.
+Aim for 1.5 to 2 times the number of items as you have guests.
+This ensures variety across price points and options for different budgets.
+Mix outdoor entertaining pieces, kitchen essentials, and experience funds for maximum appeal.

 Keep reading